spirpinias/MACS3/README.md

 Small Local
 -   The small nearby region in basepairs to calculate dynamic lambda.
 This is used to capture the bias near the peak summit region.

+Large Local
+-   The large nearby region in basepairs to calculate dynamic lambda.
+This is used to capture the surround bias.

+Maximum Gap Between Clusters
+-   Maximum gap between significant sites to cluster them together.

+Minimum Length of Peak
+-

 ## Output